The Transport Finance Law Review: Portugal

 In this context, Portugal took the opportunity to regain its importance as a player in the shipping sector through the International Shipping Register of Madeira (MAR).
 MAR is the second shipping register operating under the Portuguese flag, open to non-residents and allowing registration of both commercial vessels and yachts.
 MAR was created in the late 1980s within the International Business Centre of Madeira (IBCM), which consists of a set of incentives, mainly of a tax nature, approved by the European Commission and currently in its fourth version (a new one is currently under discussion).
 MAR offers attractive conditions for shipowners and crew members, while ensuring high levels of security.
-MAR is proving to be very successful in attracting foreign investment and is now Portugal's largest shipping register and one of the largest in Europe.2 At the end of December 2020, MAR had 730 ships,3 which means that the register is growing year after year, having grown by 7.3 per cent in the past year (50 more vessels).
-Among those ships, a significant number belong to the main ship-owners acting at international level (APM-Maersk, Mediterranean Shipping Company (MSC), CMA CGM Group and Cosco Shipping).
+MAR is proving to be very successful in attracting foreign investment and is now Portugal's largest shipping register and one of the largest in Europe.2 At the end of December 2020, MAR had 786 ships,3 which means that the register is growing year after year, having grown by 7.6 per cent in the past year (56 more vessels) and is now the third largest international register on the European continent, by the number of registered boats.
+Among those ships, a significant number belong to the main shipowners acting at international level (APM-Maersk, Mediterranean Shipping Company (MSC), CMA CGM Group and Cosco Shipping).

 As a consequence of the above, and drawing on our experience, domestic financing for the construction and acquisition of vessels currently has a residual importance, while the relevance of Portugal as a flag state significantly increased.
 In fact, in recent years there have been several significant financings for the construction or transfer of ships at an international level, connected with Portugal through MAR.
 The registration of vessels in MAR calls for the application of the Portuguese jurisdiction, mainly as concerns security packages.

 More recently, the links to Portugal appear to be expanding.
 In fact, there has been a significant increase in new constructions in Portugal.
-The press reported several new constructions in the Estaleiros de Viana shipyard, which had its 'best year ever' in 2020 according to its chairperson.
-In addition, a 20-year concession for the Estaleiros de Aveiro shipyard has been given to a foreign investor, which will invest in its refurbishment.
-This shift appears to mean that there is now room for financing new constructions in Portugal.
+The press reported a new agreement between the Municipality of Viana do Castelo and Estaleiros de Viana shipyard, which will create 400 working places.
+It is also worth noting the 20-year concession for the Estaleiros de Aveiro shipyard that was given to a foreign investor, which will invest in its refurbishment.
+These shifts appear to mean that there is now room for financing new constructions in Portugal.

-On the other hand, recent legislative changes focused on modernising the ordinary register in Portugal.
-Therefore, the Portuguese flag is aiming to also become relevant at the level of the ordinary register.
+Conversely, recent legislative changes has focused on modernising the ordinary register in Portugal, Therefore, the Portuguese flag is aiming to also become relevant at the level of the ordinary register.

 The main Portuguese airports are located in Lisbon, Porto, Faro, Funchal (Madeira) and Ponta Delgada (the Azores).
 More than half of the movements and passengers go through Lisbon airport.
 In 2019, as in all recent years before, an overall increase of activity in the main airports was noted.
-However, a huge decrease occurred in 2020 due to the covid-19 pandemic.
+However, a huge decrease occurred in 2020 and in 2021 due to the covid-19 pandemic.
 As this was a highly exceptional situation, and even though it had an important impact in the industry, these circumstances do not reflect the structural frame of Portugal's reality.
-The force behind that pre-pandemic increase is international air passenger transport, in which low-cost airlines − among others, easyJet and Ryanair − played a significant role.
-According to the information available for the fourth quarter of 2019, the most important airlines at the main airports were in general TAP, Ryanair and easyJet.
-In Ponta Delgada, the presence of SATA Air Açores and SATA Internacional is also very significant, whereas in Funchal, Transavia Airlines replaces Ryanair in the top three airlines and in Faro, Jet2 also plays an important role.4
+The force behind that pre-pandemic increase is international air passenger transport, in which low-cost airlines − including easyJet and Ryanair − played a significant role.
+According to the information available for the third quarter of 2021, the most important airlines at the main airports were in general TAP, Ryanair and easyJet.
+In Ponta Delgada, the presence of SATA Air Açores and SATA Internacional is also very significant, whereas in Funchal, Binter Canarias, S.A. replaces Ryanair in the top three airlines and in Faro, Transavia Airlines and Jet2 also play an important role.4

-At the end of 2019, there were 1,258 aircraft registered in Portugal, which represents an overall increase of 21 aircraft in relation to 2018.
-The total number of aircraft includes, among others, 610 intended for private transportation, 240 for non-regular transportation and 91 for regular and non-regular transportation.
-There were also 28 companies licensed for air transportation and 15 for executive aviation.5 In our experience, numerous aircraft are operated in our jurisdiction under lease or financial lease agreements.
+At the end of 2020, there were 1,245 aircraft registered in Portugal, which represents an overall increase of 21 aircraft in relation to 2018.
+The total number of aircraft includes 612 intended for private transportation, 220 for non-regular transportation and 90 for regular and non-regular transportation.
+There were also 24 companies licensed for air transportation and 13 for executive aviation.5 In our experience, numerous aircraft are operated in our jurisdiction under lease or financial lease agreements.

-The railway network in Portugal is currently managed by Infraestruturas de Portugal, SA (IP), a public company that resulted from the merger of Rede Ferroviária Nacional – REFER, EPE (REFER) and EP – Estradas de Portugal, SA, enacted by means of Decree-Law 91/2015, of 29 May, and which is responsible for managing road and rail infrastructures, under a concession agreement.
+The railway network in Portugal is currently managed by Infraestruturas de Portugal, SA (IP), a public company that resulted from the merger of Rede Ferroviária Nacional – REFER, EPE (REFER) and EP – Estradas de Portugal, SA, enacted by means of Decree-Law 91/2015, of 29 May, as amended, and that is responsible for managing road and rail infrastructures, under a concession agreement.

 ii Recent changes